If you have been taking walk breaks during runs, you must have wondered how they affect your performance.

 It raises morale

-Challenging races will not look be as intimidating.
+Challenging races will not look as intimidating.
 By dividing a race into smaller parts, the race will not seem so demanding for you.
 Decide on tactics in advance and follow your plan.

 You have decided to run your first half marathon.
 Your race plan might look like this: every 15 minutes of running continuously, I will walk for 2 minutes.